Back

 Also, don’t try to completely get rid of pronouncing words in your mind, as this is practically the only way to understand the text you are reading.
 Just focus on moving quickly and don’t be satisfied with your own speaking speed or repeat words in your mind as if you were speaking them.

 Remember also that reading is just a way of receiving information.
 We also need other methods of learning to store what we have read in long-term memory and retrieve it when necessary.
-You can practice these learning methods in our course Most effective learning techniques.
+You can practice these learning methods in our comprehensive classes.

 Thank you for reading and have fun learning!